2025–26 Super League (Indonesia)

-The 2025–26 Super League (also known as the 2025–26 BRI Super League for sponsorship reasons) is the inaugural season of the Super League under its current name and the 16th season of top-flight Indonesian football professional league since its establishment in 2008.
-The season began on 8 August 2025 and is scheduled to be concluded on 23 May 2026, which includes a period of break from 1 to 19 December 2025 in conjunction with the upcoming SEA Games in Thailand.

-The summer transfer window opened on 24 June 2025 and closed on 11 September 2025, while the winter transfer window will run from 2 January to 28 February 2026.
+The 2025–26 Super League (also known as the 2025–26 BRI Super League for sponsorship reasons) was the inaugural season of the Super League under its current name and the 16th season of the top-flight Indonesian football league since its establishment in 2008.
+The season began on 8 August 2025 and concluded on 23 May 2026, which included a break from 1 to 19 December 2025 in conjunction with the SEA Games in Thailand.
+The summer transfer window ran from 24 June to 11 September 2025, while the winter transfer window ran from 2 January to 28 February 2026.

-Persib were the two-time defending champions after winning their 2nd consecutive Liga 1 title and 9th overall Indonesian top-flight football title in the previous season.
+Persib were the defending champions after winning their 3rd Liga 1 title and 9th overall Indonesian top-flight football title in the previous season.

 Overview

-Promotion and relegation (pre-season)

-18 teams will compete in the league – the fifteen teams from the previous season and three teams promoted from Liga 2.
+The league was contested by 18 teams.
+This was made up of fifteen teams from the previous season and three teams promoted from Liga 2.